SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-42.md

 Whatever we do in the jenkins we call it as job, nothing but it has some work to do, just create one sample job (or) pipeline in "Freestyle Project" is nothing but everything you do it in UI, this can be done easily.
 Like for example we can create terraform resources in the aws console also, that is also nothing but a Free style and later we started creating resources through terraform scripting, so now create a sample Freestyle job and take buildsteps as "execute shell" then apply, save and click on "buildnow" now check in the console output.
 Here build is the main job iam giving to jenkins to work.
 That means i have given a job to jenkins is to just print "hello world" content.

-### What is the difference between creating aws resources through aws console and scripting ?
+### What is the difference between creating aws resources in aws console and scripting ?
-Advantanges are, we can control the versions like if something goes wrong we can rollback the changes to the previous version and we have PR process to understand what is happening etc. When you create a jobs in freestyle we dont know who created ? who did the changes ? restoring and maintenance is difficult, because it doesn't have any versions etc. So nobody is using Freestyle but still jenkins is providing the option to create the jobs using Freestyle.
+Advantanges are, we can control the versions like if something goes wrong we can rollback the changes to the previous version and we have PR process to understand what is happening etc. When you create a jobs in freestyle we dont know who created ? who did the changes ? restoring and maintenance is difficult, because it doesn't have any versions etc. So nobody is using Freestyle, but still jenkins is providing the option to create the jobs using Freestyle.

 ### What is the difference between Freestyle job and Pipeline job ?
 Free-style job is no one is preffering, since everything can be done from the console and it is very easy for everyone to do the changes and we dont understand who did what changes and it is very difficult to restore to the normal stage because of this we moved to the pipeline.

 Now understand the pipeline syntax "Jenkins pipeline" search in google like "Jenkins pipeline" for example create a job with pipeline project and select "hello-world" from the pipeline script just for sample and try to build, you can add any number of stages in the hello-world script.
 Here if you put the pipeline in the jenkins, here also anybody can come and do the changes, so we have another option called "Pipeline script from SCM" If you put this pipeline in the git then jenkins will automatically pull from the git and build it we call this as "GitOps" this is the best approch.

-Create a project in the VS ---> Learn-Jenkins, jenkins script always start with capital letter "J" so named as "Jenkinsfile" and select job as "Pipeline script from SCM" in the jenkins UI and select git from "SCM" and then give the created "Learn-jenkins" git URL in repository URL.
+Create a project in the VS ---> Learn-Jenkins, jenkins script always start with capital letter "J" so named as "Jenkinsfile" and select job as Pipeline script from SCM in the jenkins UI and select git from "SCM" and then give the created "Learn-jenkins" git URL in repository URL.
 NO need of credentials because it is public and script path you can keep same name as "Jenkinsfile" then apply, save and build.

 ### Raw syntax of a pipeline interview-question
     pipeline {